Home Management and Leadership Articles Quality Control: Leadership Guide to Excellence

 12. Failure Mode and Effects Analysis (FMEA)

-- What It Is: A proactive technique to identify potential failure points and their impact.
+A proactive approach to identifying potential failure modes and their impact on quality.

 13. Quality Audits